 - Make sure you are using a microphone as close to your sound source as possible.
 Most microphones only can pick up sound within a few inches.
 A microphone that is 20 feet away from the person speaking will not pick them up very well and your levels will be too quiet.

 - Make sure you aren't accidentally using the built-in mic on your computer when you mean to be using an external mic.
-Follow the instructions for the Ustream Web Broadcaster and Ustream Producer above, or check the audio settings in the encoding software you are using.
+Follow the instructions for the IBM Cloud Video's Web Broadcaster or check the audio settings in the encoding software you are using.

 - Check your gain (gain is also sometimes called "level") on your microphone, your audio mixer, your camera and your encoding software.
 Make sure your levels are adequately turned up on every step of the way.